pokt-network/pocket/docs/development/README.md

 #### Configuration

-`golangci-lint` is a sophisticated tool as it includes a lot of linters, including our own custom linting rules.
-As a result, a configuration file might become quite large.
-The configuration file is located at [`.golangci.yml`](../../.golangci.yml).
+`golangci-lint` is a sophisticated tool including both default and custom linters.
+The configuration file, which can grow quite large, is located at [`.golangci.yml`](../../.golangci.yml).

 The official documentation includes a list of different linters and their configuration options.
 Please refer to [this page](https://golangci-lint.run/usage/linters/) for more information.